Bibliography and Databanks

 brasileiro e a bolha imobiliária norte-americana, Department of Economic Sciences, PUC-Rio de Janeiro

-Short Summary: This monography, published at the PUC Rio de Janeiro, in the section of Brazilian Real Estate, concentrates on a comparative and encompassing analysis of the real estate markets in the United States of America and Brazil.
+Short Summary: This outstanding paper, researched and published at the PUC Rio de Janeiro, in the section of Brazilian Real Estate, focusses on a comparative and encompassing analysis of the real estate markets in the United States of America and Brazil.
 The author distinguishes between both country´s different histories, that led to different real estate market dynamics, but also credit and mortgage policies.
 The author draws also a comparison between Brazil´s and the US real estate growing bubble, which in the United states resultated in quicker “corrective” market mechanisms, leading to a relatively short-term equilibrium between supply and demand.
 However, in Brazil this adaptation has taken considerably longer, resulting in a gap between supply and demand.
 This gap is now gradually being closed and the real estate market is returning to an equilibrium state.

 Miele, Sávio Augsto de Freitas 2007: O movimento da economia financeira na dinamica imobiliária em São Paulo, Universidade de São Paulo